National Maritime Museum entrance with British flag, Greenwich.

 Ticket Details

-Why Choose This Ticket
+Benefits of This Ticket

-To ensure a smooth visit, arrive early for preferred time slots and avoid peak queues.
+To ensure a smooth visit, arrive early for preferred time slots to avoid peak queues.
 Weekday visits tend to be quieter compared to weekends and public holidays.
 Peak visitor periods include school holidays and London’s public holidays.
 Public transport is recommended; consult the local transit authority for current routes and schedules.

-Accessibility & Visitor Information
+Accessibility & Visitor Details

 All sites offer wheelchair and stroller accessibility, with family facilities including changing stations and baby feeding areas available on-site.
 Dining options, gift shops, guest services, and first aid are provided at these attractions.

-How to Reach
+How to Get There

-Booking & Confirmation Policy
+Purchase & Confirmation Details

 You’ll receive instant digital confirmation upon booking, with your mobile ticket sent to your email—no printing is necessary.
 Show this on your phone at entrance entry points.
-The ticket’s validity is strictly for the selected date and any applicable options.
+The ticket’s validity strictly applies for the selected date and any applicable options.
 For cancellation and refund policies, refer to your booking confirmation email.

 Prime Meridian line at Royal Observatory Greenwich with autumn leaves and city coordinates.